 The SpaceX official SN11 flight launch live-stream webcast was halted as soon as the landing burn was triggered, the on-board camera feed was also lost.
 This might have happened due to the RUD (rapid unscheduled disassembly) of Starship SN11.

-Elon Musk suspects that Raptor Engine #2 on SN11 likely had some issues on the ascent and was not able to reach the operating chamber pressure during landing burn.
-SpaceX has started investigations into the major issue that resulted in SN11 RUD shortly after landing burn.
+Elon Musk suspects that Raptor Engine #2 on SN11 likely had some issues on the ascent and was not able to reach the operating chamber pressure during the landing burn.
+SpaceX has started investigations into the major issue that resulted in SN11 RUD shortly after the landing burn.

 Looks like engine 2 had issues on ascent & didn’t reach operating chamber pressure during landing burn, but, in theory, it wasn’t needed.